 This article begs the question: do carrots improve your eyesight, like your parents always told you?
 In a word: not exactly (okay, I cheated, that was two words).

-While they don’t actually improve your eyesight per se, they do help strengthen different areas of your eye, which can only be a good thing for your eyesight.
-Carrots are rich in beta-carotene, which gets turned into Vitamin A in your body.
+Carrots strengthen different areas of your eye, which can only be a good thing for your eyesight.
+Additionally, they are rich in beta-carotene, which gets turned into Vitamin A in your body.
 So one can say carrots indirectly improve eyesight, and have a lot of health benefits for your eyes.

 Deficiency in Vitamin A could lead to cataracts (when the eye lens becomes clouded over), Xerophthalmia (a disease which causes dryness in the eyes and tear ducts), and Macular Degeneration, also called Age-related Macular Degeneration or AMD (damage to the macula, which is found in the retina).

-It’s certainly important to be getting sufficient Vitamin A; however, most people do get enough Vitamin A in their diet, so you needn’t worry.
-However, it should be noted that people in developing countries are often deficient in Vitamin A. This can lead to eye damage and diseases, so this discovery might be important to them.
+It’s certainly important to be getting sufficient Vitamin A, and most people do get enough in their diet.
+However, it should be noted that people in developing countries are often deficient in Vitamin A. This can lead to eye damage and diseases.

-On the other hand, it has also been pointed out that the study that discovered the link between Vitamin A and the above eye diseases/damage used very large doses of Vitamin A, far more than what you would be including in your diet, making it difficult to determine the extent to which eating carrots can help against eye damage.
+On the other hand, it has also been pointed out that the study that discovered the link between Vitamin A and the above eye diseases/damage used very large doses of Vitamin A. The dose is far more than what you would be including in your diet.
+This makes it difficult to determine the extent to which eating carrots can help against eye damage.

 In summary: carrots are not going to make you have supervision and if you wear glasses or contacts, don’t expect to be discarding of them too soon.
-However, due to their beta-carotene content, they can help protect your eyes against certain progressive diseases known to cause eye damage and blindness, so they are helping your eyes, even if they aren’t strictly improving your vision.
+However, due to their beta-carotene content, they can help protect your eyes against certain progressive diseases known to cause eye damage and blindness.
+They are helping your eyes, even if they aren’t strictly improving your vision.

 Carrots For Heart Disease Explained

 They might not be giving you X-ray vision, but carrots are great for your heart health.
-Carrots contain carotenoids (that should be easy to remember); antioxidants that fight against free radicals which can cause heart disease.
-It’s commonly known that high levels of LDL cholesterol help plaque buildup in the arteries, which in turn slows blood flow to the heart and can cause heart disease.
+The super power veggy contains carotenoids (that should be easy to remember); antioxidants that fight against free radicals which can cause heart disease.
+It’s commonly known that high levels of LDL cholesterol buildup plaque in the arteries.
+The buildup in turn slows blood flow to the heart and can cause heart disease.

 The fiber in carrots helps to lower LDL cholesterol levels, resulting in better heart health.
 How do they achieve this?
 Bear with me here:

-In your body, there are molecules known as bile acids which help to form micelles – other molecules that incorporate cholesterol from your food into your body.
-Soluble fibre (which carrots are a great source of) combines in your body with bile acids, which effectively prevents them from helping form micelles.
+In your body, there are molecules known as bile acids which form micelles – other molecules that incorporate cholesterol from your food into your body.
+Soluble fibre (which carrots are a great source of) combines in your body with bile acids.
+The combination effectively prevents bile acids from helping form micelles.

 To break it down into simple language: